Nerd Prescribed

 The real cost of DIY isn't the subscription.
 It's the weeks.

 Most solopreneurs spend 2–6 months building a site themselves.
-That's time that could go into landing clients, refining the offer, or building the product.
-And at the end of it, many still don't feel confident in the result — the copy is generic, the SEO wasn't set up, and the site doesn't convert.
+That's time not spent landing clients, refining the offer, or building the product.
+At the end of it, many still don't feel confident in the result — the copy is generic, the SEO wasn't set up, and the site doesn't convert.

-If your time is worth €80/hour and you spend 40 hours on a DIY site, you've spent €3,200 in lost billable time.
-More than the cost of hiring someone to do it properly.
+If your time is worth €80/hour and you spend 40 hours on a DIY site, that's €3,200 in lost billable time.
+More than a professionally built one-page site costs.

 Website Cost Comparison: DIY vs Freelancer vs Agency vs Nerd Prescribed

 A freelancer is cheaper upfront.
-But when something breaks three months later, you're starting a new search for a developer who doesn't know your codebase.
+When something breaks three months later, you're starting a new search for a developer who doesn't know your codebase.
+That search takes time, and the new developer still has to learn the site before they can fix anything.

 An agency is expensive and slow.
 You're funding the project manager, the account manager, and the offshore handoff.
-None of that benefits a one-person business.
+None of that infrastructure ends up on your website.

 Ready to See What Your Site Would Cost?

 Every project starts with a quote.
-Answer a few questions about your business and what you need — you'll get a clear price in minutes, with no call or consultation required.
+Answer a few questions about what you need — you'll get a clear price in minutes, no call required.

 How much does a one-page business website cost in 2026?

-A professionally built one-page business website costs €3,000.
-That covers design, development, mobile optimisation, a contact form, and deployment to a live URL.
-Hosting and domain are separate.
+€3,000.
+That covers design, development, mobile layout, a contact form, and deployment to a live URL.
+Hosting and domain are separate ongoing costs.

 What does website hosting cost per year?